Understanding the factors affecting emulsion stabilization and pathway of lipid oxidation

 We characterize the potential of hemicelluloses to formulate and maintain small droplets of oil in water and prevent lipid oxidation.
 Our aim is to understand the pathway and factors affecting the stabilization.

 Oleogels (a.k.a. organogels) are lipid-based materials that contain 85 – 99.5% of liquid oil whereas the rest is structuring molecules called oleogelators.
 They were introduced as saturated and hydrogenated fat substitutes to fight the adverse effects of excessive fat consumption in the diet, such as obesity.
 Obesity is a global problem that nowadays involves billion of adults and millions of children.
-Unfortunately, the most promising oleogels are unstable during storage which impedes these materials from becoming the “fat of the future”.
-Much effort has been directed to improve oleogel stability, i.e. modification of the formulation, application of different cooling and heating cycles, application of shear during oleogel formation.
+Unfortunately, oleogels still lack in matching saturated and hydrogenated fats properties which impedes oleogels from becoming the “fat of the future”.
+Much effort has been directed to modify oleogel nano- and microstructure through i.e. modification of the formulation, application of different cooling and heating cycles, application of shear during oleogel formation.

-To obtain oleogels with long storage stability it is necessary to carefully control the forming crystalline network without inducing adverse effects.
-Such control is not attainable using the state of the art technology used to tailor oleogel and fat structures.
+To obtain oleogels with finely tuned nano and microstructure it is necessary to carefully control the forming crystalline network without inducing adverse effects.
+Such control is not attainable using the state-of-the-art technology used to tailor oleogel and fat structures.

 We develop new technologies to obtain oleogels with a customizable microstructure without jeopardizing their health properties (avoiding i.e. oxidation of oil).
-These new technologies can prolong oleogel storage stability and thus possibly speed up the replacement of saturated and hydrogenated fats in food products.
+These new technologies can help matching the desired nano- and microstructural properties and thus possibly speed up the replacement of saturated and hydrogenated fats in food products.